 So, What is the Creatine Cycle?

-When you being your creatine cycle most people will undergo the loading phase.
+When you begin your creatine cycle most people will undergo the loading phase.
 This means that you consume 20 g of creatine a day.
-The best way to do this is to take 10 g pre workout and 10 g post workout, normally added to your post workout protein shake.
+The best way to do this is to take 10 g pre-workout and 10 g post-workout, normally added to your post-workout protein shake.

 The loading phase lasts 1 week and the aim is to flow your body and muscles with creatine to promote a quicker response to see benefits and gains faster.

-You do not have to take part in the loading phase, but if you stick to consuming just 5 g to 10 g, then it will take longer for you to see results, so the loading phase can be a great way of helping you to see results quicker.
+You do not have to take part in the loading phase, but if you stick to consuming just 5 g to 10 g a day, then it will take longer for you to see results, so the loading phase can be a great way of helping you to see results quicker.